How the Red Sea crisis could affect the global economy (analysis)

 “While current shipping disruptions are unlikely to alter the downward trend in global inflation, a sharp escalation in the underlying military conflict could push energy prices higher, spillover to consumers,” Simon wrote.
 McAdam and Lilly Millard, consulting economists at the firm, in a note last week.

 Oxford Economics also expects inflation to remain moderate, but still sees risks to price rises.
-If container shipping costs remain at their current level, which nearly doubled by early December, global inflation could rise by about 0.6 percentage points, according to Ben May, the company’s director of global macroeconomic research, as of Jan.
+If container shipping costs remain at their current level, which nearly doubled by early December, global inflation could rise by about 0.6 percentage points, according to Ben May, the firm’s head of global macroeconomic research, as of Jan.
 4. In a note.

 delivery delay

-Note: editor’s Note: This article was updated on Friday, January 12.